SFC response to Net Zero

 Capital and Climate Change

-The Scottish Funding Council’s Financial Transactions programme has supported a wide range of estates and climate change projects at universities since 2017. £33 million was available in the current business cycle with net zero as a key priority.
+The Scottish Funding Council’s Financial Transactions programme has supported a wide range of estates and climate change projects at universities since 2017.

 We launched our College Infrastructure Strategy in November 2022.
 We worked with the college sector to map out a national approach for developing a plan to guide future investments in college buildings and infrastructure.